nerolation/Nerolation/README.md

 ## ⚡ Some quick facts
 - 🇦🇹 I'm living in Vienna, Austria.
 - 🔭 I’m working at [Institute of Distributed Ledger and Token Economy (TECON)](https://www.wu.ac.at/en/tecon/team).
--  :neckbeard: I'm a Passionate Data Scientist.
+-  :neckbeard: I'm a passionate Data Scientist.
-- 🌱 I’m doing Research on Bitcoin and Ethereum.
+- 🌱 I’m doing research on Bitcoin and Ethereum.
 - :panda_face: Censorship-resistance is key.